Daveawb/Laravel-Datatables/README.md

     array("first_name", "last_name", array("combine" => "first_name,last_name,&nbsp;"))
 ));
 ````
 Instead of passing a string into the column we pass an array, with the last value always being an array that declares the decorators/interpreters you want to use with their unique settings.
 Each interpreter will have separate documentation in the future.
 For now only `combine` is available and takes in field names to combine with the last value being the seperator.
-If the database values returned are `first_name = "David"` and `last_name = "Barker" The output the above code would produce:
+If the database values returned are `first_name = "David"` and `last_name = "Barker"` the above code would produce:

 ````php
 // Only the aaData values are shown here